carloshacosta/ALLMT/README.md

 * 1 Contig file from MEGAHIT/SPades assembly only `-assembler`(.fasta)
 * 2 Paired-end reads file `-R1` and `-R2` (.fastq)
   * Note: ALLMT also support more 2 unpaired read files, forward and reverse
-  * Note 2: `--db` also allows user to declare the (.fasta) containing all the reads in fasta format, if it's not, ALLMT will create this database.
+  * Note 2: `--db` also allows user to declare the (.fasta) containing all the reads in fasta format, if it's not, ALLMT will create inside `-o <output_dir>` database.
+  * *ps: Note that if you rewrite the folder `--db` will also be deleted*

 ```
 python3 all_mt.py --m <genome.fasta> -contigs <contigs.fasta> -assembler megahit -R1 <paired1.fastq> -R2 <paired2.fastq> -db <database> -o <output_dir>
 ```
+### Optional

-Users can also change the identity threshold to `-id` (Default: 95)
+* Identity Threshold: Users can also change the BLASTN identity threshold by setting the `-id` function to a float value (Default: 95)
+    * Note that if the set value doesn't match any contig hit, ALL_MT will print a message in the screen
+* Flanking Threshold: User can also change the integer value for flank call in both 3' and 5' of sequence strand, by setting `-f` function (Default: 100)